Architizer is busy building tech tools to help power your practice. Click here to sign up now. It’s free for architects.

 Early iterations of digital drafting were often paired with a digitizer: a special keyboard that could choose commands or be directly drawn on.
 CAD software eventually got better at incorporating a keyboard and mouse, but nowadays the tide might be turning back to a hands-on approach as devices like Microsoft’s Surface Studio are pushing an interface with touch-heavy tools just for architects.
 Though currently limited to apps for sketching and drawing review, the way architects work could be changed forever if a large influential company like Autodesk or Graphisoft were to fully embrace touchscreen capabilities.

-Last but not least, the specification process — for so long the realm of cluttered binders stuffed with manufacturer’s drawings and annotations — is being hauled into the 21st century thanks to platforms like Source, Architizer’s growing online marketplace for building-products.
-While manufacturers’ websites have been constantly improving in recent years, there has never been such a convenient all-in-one tool for comparing and selecting building components for an architects’ project-specific needs.
-Source naturally slots into an architects’ work-flow, connecting architects with building-product manufacturers from the outset of a project.
+Last but not least, the process of researching architectural materials — for so long the realm of cluttered binders stuffed with manufacturer’s drawings and annotations — is being hauled into the 21st century thanks to platforms like Architizer.
+While manufacturers’ websites have been constantly improving in recent years, there has never been such a convenient all-in-one tool for comparing and selecting materials for an architects’ project-specific needs.
+Architizer’s database naturally slot into an architects’ work-flow, connecting architects with building-product manufacturers from the outset of a project.
 Click here to sign up and get started on the platform.